 Our Musculoskeletal Migraine and Headache Clinic is a first of its kind in New Zealand.
-Headed by Medical Director & Physiotherapist Murray Hing who completed his masters degree with first class honors in migraines and headaches.
+Headed by Managing Director & Head Physiotherapist Murray Hing who completed his masters degree with first class honors in migraines and headaches.
 Our clinic offers preventative treatment for chronic tension headaches, chronic neck and back pain, and migraine headaches.

 What is a migraine?

 We believe that a migraine is the end result of hypersensitisation of the central nervous system.
 In essence, it is the brain purging from excess stimulation in order to reset in a similar fashion to the way that the digestive system purges by vomiting bad food.
 Migraines involve multiple body systems and multiple triggers which vary between individuals, and therefore require a personalised approach.

 The current medical treatment protocols for migraine involve a heavy focus on medication and include narcotics, antidepressants, triptans, anti seizure/epileptic medication, beta blockers, non-steroidal antiinflammatories (NSAIDS), pain killers and nerve blocks.
 While these are somewhat effective in the short term, they only treat the signs and symptoms and do not get to the cause of the migraines.

 At Flexa Clinic we use a combination of multiple treatment modalities to address the involved body systems in a holistic manner.
 Effective and lasting migraine treatment requires a carefully constructed and in depth assessment and treatment plan.

 The seven systems that are involved are:

 2. Musculoskeletal – The joints, ligaments, muscles, and fascia